 What does the plate look like?

-Two Thirds of the Diet: Fruits, Vegetables, Whole Grains, Legumes and Nuts
+Fruits, Vegetables, Whole Grains, Legumes, & Nuts

-Whole grains are an important component of the plate, opposed to processed refined grains.
-Whole grains contain all parts of the grain seed as well as naturally occurring B vitamins and fiber.
-Some examples of whole grains include quinoa, brown rice, barley, and millet.
-When at the grocery store, whole grains can be identified by looking at the ingredients.
-A whole grain product will have “whole-wheat,” “whole-oat,” “stone-ground,” “whole-ground” and others as the first ingredient on the label.
+Whole grains are an important component of the plate, as opposed to processed refined grains.
+Whole grains contain all parts of the grain seed as well as naturally occurring B vitamins, minerals, and fiber.
+Some examples of whole grains include quinoa, brown rice, barley, farro, and millet.
+When shopping for groceries, whole grains can be identified by looking at the ingredients.
+A whole-grain product will have “whole-wheat,” “whole-oat,” “stone-ground,” “whole-ground” as the first ingredient on the label.

-Although fatigue is often a common side effect for cancer treatments, increasing physical activity has shown to increase energy levels and reduce fatigue.
-Also, physical activity can help strengthen bones and muscle strength as well as help maintain body weight.
-According to the AICR, adults should partake in 30 minutes of moderate activity per day, such as brisk walking, and then continue to increase to 60 minutes of moderate activity or 30 minutes of vigorous activity daily.
+Although fatigue is often a common side effect for cancer treatments that can linger into survivorship, increasing physical activity has shown to increase energy levels and actually reduce fatigue.
+Also, physical activity can help maintain bone health as well as muscle strength and maintain body weight.
+According to the Academy of Nutrition and Dietetics, adults should get 30 minutes of moderate activity per day, such as brisk walking, and then increase to 60 minutes of moderate activity or 30 minutes of vigorous activity daily.